hallaj/inupypi/README.md

 tests
 =====

-To run the tests you have to first run 'pip install -r test_requirements.txt'.
+To run the tests: python setup.py test